-One day after being called up from the minor leagues, on Feb.
+One day after being called up from the minor leagues on Feb.
 13, 1977, Buffalo Sabres goaltender Don Edwards made his NHL debut and beat the Minnesota North Stars 6-2.
 Rene Robert scored three goals and an assist to lead the offense.
-Edwards went on to win 156 games with the Sabres, which are the third-most in franchise history behind Ryan Miller and Dominik Hasek.
+Edwards won 156 games with the Sabres, the third-most in franchise history behind Ryan Miller and Dominik Hasek.

 One year later, on Feb.
 13, 2000, Ed Belfour became the 16th goaltender in NHL history to win 300 games when he led the Dallas Stars past the Capitals 2-1.
 Brendan Morrow scored both goals to be the offensive hero.
 Exactly seven years later, Belfour earned his 76th and final shutout of his career in the Florida Panthers’ 1-0 win at the Canadiens.

 Related – Best NHL Goalies of the 1990s

 Martin Brodeur became the first NHL goaltender to win 30 games in 12 straight seasons on Feb.
 13, 2008, when Brian Gionta scored in overtime to give the Devils a 3-2 overtime win against the Ottawa Senators.